ParadoxV5/FFI-UCtags/README.md

   * `m` struct, and union members
   * `s` structure names
   * `u` union names
-  * currently crashes on anonymous structs/unions or ones with non-capitalized names
+  * currently does not recognize pointer to struct/union typedefs

 ### 🔜 To Do
 * Enums